kilianpaquier/craft/README.md

   # used in various places like helm values.yml service port
   # Dockerfile exposed port
   port: 3000

+# bot in charge of keeping dependencies up to date
+bot: dependabot | renovate

 # whether to generate an helm chart or not (optional)
 no_chart: true | false